 If you lie in bed and all you see are things to do (like laundry), things that stress you, or clutter, then it’s time for a change.

-6 ~ Leave Your Racing Thoughts at the Door of Your Bedroom.
+6 ~ Leave Your Racing Thoughts At The Door

 If this sounds like you try a sleep meditation that helps you let go so you’re able to have a more restful sleep.